Carlton, Selby: Carlton Towers

 Carlton Towers is a Grade I listed Victorian stately home located in Carlton.
 The house was designed by Edward Welby Pugin and stands in a 250-acre estate.
 The house is the Yorkshire home of the 18th Duke of Norfolk but, since 1991, has been lived in, and run, by Lord Gerald Fitzalan-Howard and his family.
 Lord Gerald is a younger brother of the current Duke of Norfolk.
-Although the family still live in part of the house, it is now largely used for wedding receptions and similar events.
-The house in now used for weddings, events and has appeared on television and in magazines.
+Although the family still live in part of the house, it is now largely used for weddings, events and has appeared on television and in magazines.

 In 1777, in response to a public petition, Thomas Stapleton of Carlton Towers built a toll bridge to the south of the village over the River Aire, to encourage the flax trade.
 In 1928, the West riding authority replaced the toll bridge, with an iron construction upstream.
-The remains of the old bridge and toll booth are now Grade 1 listed and visible from the new bridge.
+The remains of the old bridge and toll booth are now Grade I listed and visible from the new bridge.